Rowena Webster: Water polo

 Webster started playing water polo as a ten-year-old, and more seriously as a twelve-year-old in Melbourne, Australia acting as a fill-in for her older sister's team at that age.
 In 2010 and 2011, she had a water polo scholarship from the Victorian Institute of Sport.
 She prefers to wear cap number seven and is a utility player who can be found in the centre back position.
 She has scars on her back from opposition players biting her there during games.
 She feels a need to wear a mouth guard during every game she plays.
 Her water polo club is the Richmond Tigers.
 In 2003, she played for the club at State League Level 1, the highest ability league open to players of all ages.
 She first represented the state of Victoria in 2000.
 In 2003, she was Victorian team captain.
 In 2003, she woke up at "4.40 am twice a week for training and swimming three afternoons a week".
 In 2005, she was putting in "three gym sessions, three swimming drills, [and] six rounds of water polo practice" a week.
 That year, she represented the state of Victoria at the Australian Water Polo Championships.
 She also represented the state in 2005 at the National Schoolgirls Water Polo Competition held Noosa, Queensland.

 Club water polo

-Webster currently plays for the Balmain Togers National Team and captains the side.
+Webster currently plays for the Balmain Water Polo Club National Team and captains the side.
 She played for the Victorian Tigers of the National Water Polo League in 2004 during the team's first year of existence.
 She also played for the team in 2005, 2007, 2009, 2010, 2011 and 2012.